Privacy Policy

 If you join or administer a team, we store team membership, roles, invitation records, and institutional branding settings.
 Payment information (card details, billing address) is collected and processed directly by Stripe in accordance with PCI DSS requirements; we do not store card numbers on our servers.

-We automatically collect your IP address, browser type, operating system, and device information through server logs and application monitoring (Sentry).
+We automatically collect technical information such as IP address, browser type, operating system, and device information through server logs.
+Application monitoring through Sentry uses our EU project and passes through redaction that drops request bodies and strips sensitive values before events are stored.
 Hosted session participants may also have their IP address logged for session delivery and abuse prevention purposes.

 How We Use Your Data